Erik Andersen (child molester): Time

 The first assault known to the police As of January 2008, took place in Åsane, Bergen in the latter half of 1976.
 During the first years the perpetrator is said to have lured children by asking them to help change a bandage in intimate places, and he was named "The Bandage Man".
 DNA evidence procured in 2007 revealed that "The Bandage Man" was also active in Oslo.
 The police therefore concluded that "The Bandage Man" and "The Pocket Man" were one and the same person.

 As early as 1983 or 84 "The Pocket Man" made an attempt against two boys at Garnes in Bergen.
 The boys ran away.

 On 27 November 1994 "The Pocket Man" struck at a kindergarten at Søndre Nordstrand, Oslo.
 As of January 2008 this is the earliest known offense by "The Pocket Man" in Oslo.
 Throughout the 1990s all known offenses in Oslo took place during weekends, and other offenses all took place in Bergen (the distance between Oslo and Bergen is about 500 kilometers).
 Starting in 2000 this pattern began to change: Incidents were no longer recorded in the Bergen area.
 During the subsequent years the incidents were limited to the Oslo region, until 2003 when a tendency was noticed of offenses appearing in other localities throughout Southern Norway, in 2003 the person is alleged to have been both at Quality Hotel and Badeland in Sarpsborg.
-Two incidents took place on 13 July 2002 in Sarons dal in Kvinesdal and at Hamresanden camping in Kristiansand on 12 July 2003.
+Two incidents took place on 13 July 2002 in Sarons dal in Kvinesdal Municipality and at Hamresanden camping in Kristiansand Municipality on 12 July 2003.

-In January 2005 another incident took place in Sauda, whereas an incident involving two victims took place in a swimming hall in Skjolden on 14 July 2006.
+In January 2005 another incident took place in Sauda Municipality, whereas an incident involving two victims took place in a swimming hall in Skjolden on 14 July 2006.
 In October 2007 it became known that also Swedish police were investigating whether "The Pocket Man" was behind an offense at Svinesund.

 Investigation

 Separate investigations before coordination

 Police in Norway currently lack a centralized computer system which is able to reveal similarities between individual cases.
 "The Pocket Man's" offenses against young boys had all been registered as independent cases.
 Just by accident, an investigator discovered in 2003 there were several conjoined cases.

-The police in Ski outside Oslo were given the task of initiating a more comprehensive investigation of the itinerant serial criminal in 2003.
+The police in Ski Municipality outside Oslo were given the task of initiating a more comprehensive investigation of the itinerant serial criminal in 2003.
 They began a cumbersome re-evaluation of the 70 registered cases from other police districts.
 The Ski police discovered that the evidence was basically quite flimsy, there was for instance a lack of such essentials as interrogations.
 In May 2004 the police were nowhere near a solution to the case, and the investigation was at that time closed down.

 A new team which will be working exclusively on "The Pocket Man" was established in the first two weeks of 2008 in Bergen, where investigators believe the entire case may have begun.
 During the same period new tips arrived for this team of previously undisclosed incidents.